getbouncer/apidocs/card-scan/ios-integration-guide/README.md

      ![build_xcode](../../.gitbook/assets/ios_build_xcode.png)

 ## iPad Support
 CardScan defaults to a `formSheet` for the iPad, which handles all screen orientations and autorotation correctly.
 However, if you'd like to use CardScan in full screen mode instead, make sure to select the `Requires full screen` option in your `Info.plist` file via XCode, or else non-portrait orientations won't work.

 ## Installation

-### CocoaPods
+{% tabs %}
+{% tab title="CocoaPods" %}

 CardScan is available through [CocoaPods](https://cocoapods.org/).
 To install it, add the following line to your Podfile:

 ```bash
 pod 'CardScan'